rrbanda/devspaces-api/README.md

 ### Authentication

 All workspace endpoints require a Bearer token in the Authorization header.
+The API uses standard HTTP Bearer authentication.

 **Important**: If you're not logged in to OpenShift, you can use a valid token directly.
 Test your token first:

 > **Security Note**: Never commit real tokens to version control.
 Use environment variables or secure token management.

+#### Testing Your Token

 ```bash
 # Test token directly against OpenShift API (with SSL bypass for self-signed certs)